pragya-bharti/TKinter-Gui-in-Python3/README.md

 ## Installation and Execution 🔧
  - To run the code
-    1. Copy both the codes into a Jupyter Notebook
+    1. Copy both the codes into a Jupyter Notebook.
-    2. Click on Run
+    2. Click on Run.

 ## Technology Stack 💻